tedconf/js-crushinator-helpers/README.md

 ### Releasing a new version

 1. `npm run build` to produce new JS in the `dist` directory
-2. Update "version" in `package.json` and commit
+2. Update "version" in `package.json`
+3. Add details of the new release to `CHANGELOG.md`
-3. `git tag` the new semver
+4. `git tag` the new semver
-4. Push the master branch and new tag upstream to GitHub
+5. Push the master branch and new tag upstream to GitHub
-5. [`npm publish`](https://docs.npmjs.com/getting-started/publishing-npm-packages) the updated node module
+6. [`npm publish`](https://docs.npmjs.com/getting-started/publishing-npm-packages) the updated node module